RizkyJulianto/TailwindJourney/README.md

 # TailwindJourney 📚
-TailwindJourney is a collection of website projects designed using Tailwind CSS based on various designs on the internet.
+TailwindJourney is a collection of website projects designed using Tailwind CSS based on various existing designs.
 This repository is a documentation of my journey in learning and mastering the Tailwind CSS framework to create modern, responsive, and minimalist designs.